 The current situation in Europe is considered to be subject to a heightened threat of terrorist attacks.
-Although the threat level in Finland is relatively low, it is still advised to take precautions when visiting said places in Europe, as attacks could take place in popular touristic destinations.
+Although the threat level in Finland is relatively low, the current travel advice for Finland it is still advised to take precautions when visiting said places in Europe, as attacks could take place in popular touristic destinations.

 The current migrant situation in and around Finland and the repercussions of the strong far-right-extremists-affiliated groups in Finland are a cause for concern.